 Sharks didn’t accept the offer due to a number of factors, including market demand, company growth, royalty negotiations, etc. While Arber had an impressive growth rate, reaching $2.7M in the previous year and projecting $4.5M for the current year, the company was not yet profitable.
 The low-profit margins raised concerns among the Sharks about the long-term viability and scalability of the business model.

-Cuban and Grenier felt the loss of profit so they refused to contribute.
+Cuban and Grenier felt the loss of profit, so they refused to contribute.
 Nelson and Daymond rejected it because of the challenges in educating people about organic and chemical-free plant products.
-However, Kelvin gave an offer to Dawson $500,000 for a 5% stake + a royalty of $1 per unit (until $1.5M is paid back) for which Dawson encountered 50 cents per unit royalty but Kelvin refused to accept this.
+However, Kevin gave an offer of $500,000 for a 5% stake + a royalty of $1 per unit (until $1.5M is paid back) for which Dawson encountered 50 cents per unit royalty, but Kevin refused to accept this.

 All the Sharks opted out because of a lack of profit, market saturation, and education of consumers.
 They were doubtful about Arber’s progress in the market.
 They thought about the company’s growth.
 These rising questions in their mind made the investment too risky for most of the Sharks.